jump-dev/Clp.jl/README.md

 linprog(..., ClpSolver(Option1=value1,Option2=value2,...))
 ```

-S the list of options below, and the MathProgBase documentation for further information.
+See the list of options below, and the MathProgBase documentation for further information.

 [MathProgBase]: https://github.com/JuliaOpt/MathProgBase.jl